Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Wondrous

-**Purify**: You know the lesser restoration spell and can cast it once a day without spending mana.
-Whenever you cast lesser- or greater restoration on a target, you also heal then for 2d8 hit points.
+**Purify**: You know the lesser restoration spell and can cast it once a long rest as an reaction without spending mana.

+**Enhanced Cleansing** Whenever you cast lesser- or greater restoration on a target, you may spend at least one additional mana to eighter target another creature within range, or remove an additional effect affecting a creature.

 **Healing Power**: Your healing spells heal 2 more hit points.